-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+A (C1 Target Long-Term Expected

-Cash 2.00 % (0.45) %
+Asset Class Allocation Real Rate of Return

-US Equity 24.75 5.37
+Cash 2.00 % 0.75 %

-Non-US Equity Developed 13.50 6.22
+US Equity 24.75 4.82

-Non-US Equity Emerging 6.75 8.22
+Non-US Equity Developed 13.50 5.19

-Fixed Income/Global Bonds 19.00 1.20
+Non-US Equity Emerging 6.75 5.98

-Private Equity 11.00 10.05
+Fixed Income/Global Bonds 19.00 2.24

-Real Estate/Real Assets 16.00 4.87
+Private Equity 12.00 7.49

-Multi-Asset Strategy 4.00 3.39
+Real Estate/Real Assets 17.00 3.70

-Private Debt/Private Credit 3.00 5.38
+Private Debt/Private Credit 5.00 5.64

 Total 100.00 %

-Discount Rate The total pension liability for 2022 was calculated using the discount rate of 7.00 percent.
-The projection of cash flows used to determine the discount rate assumed the contributions from employers and from the members would be computed based on contribution requirements as stipulated by State statute.
+Discount Rate The total pension liability for 2023 was calculated using the discount rate of 7.00 percent.
+The discount rate determination did not use a municipal bond rate.
+The projection of cash flows used to determine the discount rate assumed that employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 21-year amortization period of the unfunded actuarial accrued liability.
+The actuarially determined contribution rate for fiscal year 2023 was 14 percent.
 Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (7.00 percent).
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefits to determine the total pension liability.
+The annual money weighted rate of return, calculated as the internal rate of return on pension plan investments, for fiscal year 2023 was 6.90 percent.